Bostonia is published in print three times a year and updated weekly on the web.

-Myles Standish Hall and Annex, the oldest dormitory in BU’s inventory and the storied gateway to East Campus, will get a two-year, $130 million renovation, inside and out, beginning after Commencement in May.
+Myles Standish Hall and Annex, the oldest dormitory in BU’s inventory and the storied gateway to East Campus, is getting a two-year, $130 million renovation, inside and out.

 It’s “a dangerous situation,” posing the threat of falling stone or brick, he says.
 “This has to be addressed.”